trinsic-id/v2-sdk/docs/platform/connect.md

 ## What is Trinsic Connect?

+*Overview*

+Unleash the power of reusable ID verification.
+Say goodbye to repeated verification hassles.
+Verify once, use endlessly.

+*Features*

+1. One-and-Done Verification: Send users through our thorough document verification process just once.
+1. Unlimited Reusability: Once verified, the user's credentials are ready to be reused anywhere, anytime.
+1. Seamless Integration: Compatible with both web and mobile apps.
+Get up and running in minutes.
+1. Brand-Friendly: Tailor the look and feel to match your brand's vibe.
+Keep the experience consistent.

 ## First-time document verification flow

 This diagram describes the sequence of interactions during which the user submits their ID documents for verification and receives a resuable Verifiable Credential in their wallet.